 How to ‘Deal With’ Anything and Everything in Life in Only Six Steps

 This signature presentation recognizes that, while we are all exhorted to “deal with it,” nobody really knows exactly what that entails.
 In this comprehensive treatment of “dealing with it,” participants will be guided through a six-step process that systematically recognizes, evaluates, and addresses everything one might have to deal with in life – from a minor fender bender to the major loss of a loved one.
 Most of us have unwittingly stockpiled “issues” and baggage that now interfere with our ability to fully enjoy a carefree life in the present.
-Participants will walk away with a simple process to effectively “deal with” life events so that the burden of those events are not carried into the future.
+Participants will walk away with a simple process to effectively “deal with” life events so that the burden of those events is not carried into the future.

-Stress Inoculation Training for EMS Providers
+Stress Inoculation Training for First Responders

 This is not Stress Management training.
 This is not Critical Incident Stress Management training.
 Stress Inoculation Training is based on the premise that no particular situation is stressful in and of itself; stress is in the eye of the beholder.
 It seeks to reach the preventative root of stress, rather than just the surface elimination of critical incident stress or sub-acute chronic stress.
-This seminar seeks to accomplish two goals: first, to assist the participant in recognizing the beliefs, attitudes, and even worldviews that one can choose to hold that might mitigate the stress, indeed, the trauma that is commonly experienced in EMS work; secondly, this session will describe a Six Step Process that incorporates an Adaptive Belief System in order to “deal with” specific critical incidents.
+This seminar seeks to accomplish two goals: first, to assist the participant in recognizing the beliefs, attitudes, and even worldviews that one can choose to hold that might mitigate the stress, indeed, the trauma that is commonly experienced in EMS work; secondly, this session will describe a Six-Step Process that incorporates an Adaptive Belief System in order to “deal with” specific critical incidents.
 Finally, a healthy, balanced philosophy of EMS work will be proposed and practiced.
 This workshop is beneficial for anyone in the pre-hospital services field.
 It can easily be adapted for professionals in other careers.
 Participants will walk away with an entirely new belief system that is balanced and therefore, maximizes field performance and career longevity.

 Presentations for Faculty